siyul-park/uniflow/docs/architecture.md

    +-----------------------+          +-----------------------+
 ```

-Each reader processes packets sequentially and responds.
-Writers must return packets as responses to ensure smooth node communication and data consistency.
+A single reader processes all packets sequentially and must return response packets for packets sent to the writer.
+This ensures smooth communication between nodes and guarantees data consistency and integrity.

-Nodes wait for responses to all sent packets before terminating the process and releasing allocated resources.
-If an error occurs, the node logs the error and terminates.
+The node that executes a workflow waits until it receives responses for all sent packets, then terminates the process and releases allocated resources.
+If an error occurs during packet processing and an error response is returned, the node logs the error and terminates the process.

-Upon process termination, the system releases all associated resources, including open file descriptors, memory, and database transactions.
-When a parent process terminates, all child processes terminate as well.
-The parent process typically waits until all child processes have completed.
+When a process terminates, it checks for normal termination and releases open file descriptors, allocated memory, database transactions, and other resources.

+When a parent process terminates, all child processes derived from it are also terminated.
+The parent process waits until all child processes have terminated.

 This architecture ensures efficient node communication, data integrity, and stable execution across workflows.